muratk5n/thirdwave/en/README.md

 ---

+Why was ABC so critical?
+Hitting on homeboy Hugh

+---

 *Reminiscence* was ok.. the world it paints is pretty bad.. and realistic.
 People cant get outside during the day, live nocturnally..
 Yikes